safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 ## Monerium

-Using the Monerium pack you can leverage the use of Safe with the Monerium services.
-[Monerium](https://monerium.com) is a regulated platform allowing the use of digital fiat currencies on the blockchain.
+The Monerium package enables you to take advantage of Safe with Monerium services.
+[Monerium](https://monerium.com) is a regulated platform that facilitates the use of digital fiat currencies on the blockchain.

 ### Install

-If you choose to work with the MoneriumPack you need to install additional dependencies apart from the `@safe-global/onramp-kit` package.
+If you choose to use the `MoneriumPack`, you must install additional dependencies in addition to the `@safe-global/onramp-kit` package.

+Install the `@monerium/sdk` package:

 ```bash
 yarn add @monerium/sdk